-DLG and its subrecipients will implement procedures and mechanisms to ensure that assisted property owners comply with all flood insurance requirements, including the purchase and notification requirements described below:
+DLG and its subrecipients will implement procedures and mechanisms to ensure that assisted property owners comply with all flood insurance requirements, including the requirements described below:

-• Flood insurance purchase requirements for funds used to rehabilitate or reconstruct existing residential buildings in an SFHA (or 100-year floodplain).

-- Federal assistance to owners remaining in a floodplain. - Prohibition on flood disaster assistance for failure to obtain and maintain flood insurance. - Prohibition on flood disaster assistance for households above 120% of AMI for failure to obtain flood insurance. - Responsibility to inform property owners to obtain and maintain flood insurance
+- Flood insurance purchase requirements for funds used to rehabilitate or reconstruct existing residential buildings in an SFHA (or 100-year floodplain). - Federal assistance to owners remaining in a floodplain. - Prohibition on providing CDBG-DR flood disaster assistance to a person who has received federal flood disaster assistance that was conditioned on the person first having obtained flood insurance under applicable Federal law and the person has subsequently failed to obtain and maintain flood insurance as required under applicable Federal law on such property. - Prohibition on flood disaster assistance for households above 120% of AMI for failure to obtain flood insurance. - Responsibility to inform property owners to obtain and maintain flood insurance.Responsibility to inform property owners of their responsibilities under section 582 to notify any transferee of the requirement to obtain and maintain flood insurance.